 Women, in La Montagne, are the passive conduit of male power and relations: they do not in and of themselves serve any function other than to consolidate and enable the function of men as gifted objects in reciprocal transactions.
-See Claude Lévi-Strauss, Les Structures élémentaires de la parenté [1947] (Paris: Mouton, 1967), pp. 55269 on the role of women as exchange objects in the construction of patriarchal social norms.
+See Claude Lévi-Strauss, Les Structures élémentaires de la parenté [1947] (Paris: Mouton, 1967), pp. 552–69 on the role of women as exchange objects in the construction of patriarchal social norms.

 Davis and Fallaize, French Fiction, p.
 76.

-Sigmund Freud, The Uncanny [1919], trans. by David McLintock (: Penguin, 2003), p.
+Sigmund Freud, The Uncanny [1919], trans. by David McLintock (Harmondsworth: Penguin, 2003), p.
 142.